XKaguya/AutoReconnect-Remastered/README.md

 </div>

 #
 AutoReconnect-Remastered is a plugin based on [Exiled](https://github.com/Exiled-Team/EXILED) for SCP:SL.
-This Plugin allow players who was accidently disconnected from server to spawn what the player was before disconnect.
+This Plugin allow players who was accidently disconnected from server to spawn what the player was before disconnected.

 # How to install